PCC: Paraphrasing with Bottom-k Sampling and Cyclic Learning for Curriculum Data Augmentation: Results and Analysis

 \subsubsection{Main Results}

 Table \ref{text_results} presents the results for few-shot text classification.
 Among the baselines, Triplet Loss + Gradual Curriculum works the best \citep{wei-etal-2021-shot}.
 PCC improves this baseline significantly.
 All the models share randomness in data, and our model is the best on all of the random seeds individually.
 Further, our proposed PCC model surpasses the baselines of Token Substitution, Pervasive Dropout, SwitchOut and Round-trip Translation significantly.
-Even our PCC model without bottom-k sampling already surpasses the baselines.
-Our proposed full model with bottom-k obviously boosts performance.
+Without bottom-k, PCC surpasses all the baselines, and our proposed full model with bottom-k obviously boosts performance.
+Appendix \ref{analysisDA} additionally presents an analysis of the improvements as a function of the number of data augmentations.